lepbase/easy-mirror/README.md

 ## Quick instructions

-These instructions will get you started with an Ensembl mirror of Human and mouse using locally hosted core databases with the remaining data loaded from the ensembl public mysql servers.
+These instructions will get you started with an Ensembl mirror of human and mouse using locally hosted core databases with the remaining data loaded from the ensembl public mysql servers.